PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 There are two options for creating a new .NET Aspire application:

-* .NET Aspire Application: This option creates the minimal .NET Aspire application that includes the orchestration and shared services only.
+* **.NET Aspire Application**: This option creates the minimal .NET Aspire application that includes the orchestration and shared services only.
 You can add other services and frontend applications later.

-* .NET Aspire Starter Application: This option creates a full-stack application that includes the backend application and the frontend application.
+* **.NET Aspire Starter Application**: This option creates a full-stack application that includes the backend application and the frontend application.

 To demonstrate the features of .NET Aspire, we will create a .NET Aspire Starter Application: